This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Are King Snakes Dangerous to Humans

-- Most bites occur when they mistake fingers for food
+Most snake bites from king snakes happen when they mistake fingers for food during feeding time.

 Handling and Safety Precautions